 - Are responsible for the transactions generated from periphery business processes/systems and consequently must ensure that adequate controls are in place for the transactions generated in the feed.

-- Ensure all FOAPAL element combinations are supported.
+- Ensure all FOAPAL element combinations are valid.

-- Follow up on any rejected records or feed files to ensure they are rectified/adjusted on a timely basis.
+- Follow up on any rejected records or feed files to ensure they are rectified/adjusted at a minimum on a monthly basis.

 - Cannot modify the purpose or nature of an existing feed without approval from their unit head and Financial Services.
 A new business case may be required from the unit who owns the feed if the modification is significant (i.e. change in volume of transactions, change in monetary value, etc.).